larskanis/eventbox/README.md

 ## Comparison with other threading abstractions

+### The Actor model

+Eventbox is kind of advancement of the well known [actor model](https://en.wikipedia.org/wiki/Actor_model).
+While the actor model uses explicit message passing, Eventbox relies on method and closure calls, which makes it much more natural to use.
+Unlike an actor, Eventbox doesn't start a thread per object by default, but uses the thread of the caller to execute non-blocking code.
+Instead it can create and interrupt in-object private threads in form of actions to be used for blocking operations.

 ### Internal state

 Eventbox keeps all instance variables in a consistent state as a whole.